-A student failing to meet the minimum cumulative qualitative or quantitative standards, or is close to violating the Maximum-Time Frame Standard of academic progress shall be placed on financial aid warning.
+A student failing to meet the minimum cumulative qualitative or quantitative standards or is close to violating the Maximum-Time Frame Standard of academic progress shall be placed on financial aid warning.
 A student on warning-status will remain eligible for financial aid for one term, but must remedy all SAP standards, or full financial aid suspension will be fully implemented.

-Financial Aid Probation
+Financial Aid Termination

-A student failing to meet the minimum cumulative qualitative or quantitative standard of academic who is placed on Financial Aid Suspension may appeal for reinstatement based on extenuating circumstances.
+A student on warning failing to meet the minimum cumulative qualitative, quantitative, or maximum-time frame standard of academic progress during his/her next term of enrollment being immediately placed on warning.
+A student on suspension is ineligible to receive Title IV and State Financial Aid funding.
+A student who is placed on Financial Aid Termination may appeal for reinstatement based on extenuating circumstances.
 Learners with approved appeals may be placed on Academic Probation for the duration of one semester as determined by the SAP Academic Performance Committee.